What is case management?

 - Improve visibility and control.
 Reporting dashboards and audit trails of all activities increase transparency, support compliance and help organizations identify opportunities for improvement.

-Cloud vs. on-premise case management solutions
+Cloud vs. on-premises case management solutions

 The decision to deploy a case management solution in the cloud or on-premises depends on what your organization needs.